7 Best Surf Spots in Ecuador + Eco-Friendly Places to Stay

 All of this combines to make Montañita an ideal base for a few days (or a few weeks) if you want to immerse yourself in Ecuador’s surf culture.

-Eco-friendly places to stay in Montañita for surfers
+Eco-friendly hotels in Montañita for surfers

 Hotel Kundalini